United States Regiments & Batteries > Pennsylvania > 47th Pennsylvania Infantry Regiment

 July Attached to 1st Sub-District, South Carolina, Dept. South Carolina

-December 25 Mustered out under Colonel Gobin, Lt.
+December 25 The 47th Pennsylvania Infantry Regiment mustered out under the command of Colonel Gobin, Lt.
 Colonel Abbott and Major Stuber